fabioboasorte/JS-app/README.md

-# react-app
+# js-app
-App use React
+App use js